Return to the essay table of contents

 Who've invented love in its dead void.
 So they climbed together, those two,

-Down into the tiny rectangular pit in the dark cellar of the Zielinskis' house in Lublin,
+Down into the tiny rectangular pit in the dark cellar of the Zielinskis' house

 Where an old man already lay.
 They heard a weak whisper as the trap-door